 - The machine used must be approved under state regulations

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Franklin County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Franklin County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Franklin County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Franklin County, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Franklin County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Franklin County, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in and around Franklin County, MO – you’re protecting your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Franklin County and beyond:
+When you partner with a Combs Waterkotte Franklin County, MO DWI administrative hearing lawyer, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in and around Franklin County, MO – you’re securing your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Franklin County and beyond:

-Time is Running Out—Get a Franklin County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Don’t Wait—Contact a Franklin County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Franklin County, MO.